Are Balance Transfers Worth It?

 Here are some of the best balance transfer cards on the market today:

 The Chase Slate card is the most attractive balance transfer card in the credit card industry.
-It offers 0% APR for 15 months on both purchases and balance transfers, and then has an ongoing interest rate between 12.99% and 22.99%.
+It offers 0% APR for 15 months on both purchases and balance transfers.
 But what makes this card so attractive is that there is no balance transfer fee if you make the transfer during the first 60 days of being a cardholder.
 After that, the fee for future balance transfers is 3% of the amount transferred.
 Cardholders also receive their FICO score for free each month.
 There is no annual fee on the Chase Slate card.